 The LSU Law Center's commitment to providing legal education is not limited to its students.
 The Center of Continuing Professional Development ("CCPD") is committed to the mission of providing continuing legal education as a public service with the primary goal of enhancing the competence of attorneys licensed to practice law in Louisiana.
 The CCPD sponsors continuing legal education seminars featuring members of the Law Center's outstanding faculty and leading practitioners speaking on legal developments in the areas of their expertise.
 Course materials provided to participants emphasize the CCPD's dedication to the tradition of academic excellence at the Law Center.
-The seminars vary in length from one to several days and are held at the Law Center and various locations around the state.
-In addition to providing a valuable service to the Bar, the

-CCPD's programs serve as a valuable interface with the legal community, especially with Law Center alumni.
+The seminars are held at the Law Center and various locations around the state.
+In addition to providing a valuable service to the Bar, the CCPD's programs serve as a valuable interface with the legal community, especially with Law Center alumni.